bustad/bustad.github.io/_posts/2021-07-03-the-nicest-colormap.markdown

 <img class="img-fluid" src="/img/posts/audition-crop.jpg" alt="Screenshot">

-Running viscm on one of the horrisontal lines in the middle of this yields the following.
+Running viscm on one of the horizontal lines in the middle of this yields the following.

 <img class="img-fluid" src="/img/posts/audition-viscm.png" alt="Screenshot">